 Mercy Montessori has had a longstanding and very successful ‘history’ with National History Day!
 Since 1983, Mercy junior high students have been participating in the program and earning national recognition (click here to view our list of national champions).

 National History Day (NHD) is a non-profit education organization that hosts annual competitions at the regional, state, and national levels.
 It was founded in 1974 to encourage students in grades 7 through 12 to develop their research, critical thinking, and communication skills.
 Today, over half a million students from all 50 states participate in History Day contests each year.

-We are grateful to Sr. Aloyse Gerhardstein for involving the Junior High in this program back in 1992.
+We are grateful that Sr. Aloyse Gerhardstein involved the Junior High in this program back in 1992.
 Since that time, Mercy’s Junior High has been participating in History Day every year by creating projects and attending the regional competitions.